evalcraciun/react-forms/README.md

 ## Form Attributes
 * `formName` - used as the key in the state to save the current form
+* `multiForm` - set to true to turn off clearing on change

 ## Field Attributes
 * `formName` - used as the key in the state to save the current form